Mental & Behavioral Health

 Overview

 Many older Mainers are also experiencing challenges.
 Mental wellness impacts individuals’ quality of life and their activities at home, at work, and within their communities.
-In July/August 2024, approximately 18% of Maine adults had symptoms of anxiety or depression.
-An equal percentage of adults nationwide reported these symptoms—up from just 11% in 2019.
-Maine has seen record high drug-related deaths in recent years, and the impacts of substance use ripple through households, schools, and communities.
+In one recent survey, 18% of Maine adults reported symptoms of anxiety or depression.
+An equal percentage of adults nationwide reported these symptoms — up from just 11% in 2019.
+Maine saw record drug-related deaths in recent years.
+Although the numbers are declining, the impacts of substance use ripple through households, schools, and communities.

 * Diagnoses are reported by parents and include anxiety, depression, behavior and conduct problems, developmental delay, intellectual disability, speech or language disorder, learning disability, Autism, Attention Deficit Disorder or Attention Deficit/Hyperactivity Disorder, and Tourette Syndrome.